 Using the model based on a predictor of interest being if they were alive at 5 years, the 95% confidence interval for the true mean LDL of a population of subjects who die within 5 years is (112.673, 124.722).
 This is very close to the corresponding estimate based on a t test from problem 1, but not exact.
 The small difference comes from the fact that we are using a regression model that presumes homoscedasticity, while there is heteroscedasticity between the predictor of interest groups.
 If we use a robust linear regression model that allows for heteroscedasticity, then we get the exact same value for the 95% confidence interval as the t test.

+Point: 1 out of 2

 f.